How Startups Create a Sales Budget

 Industry benchmarks are standards or guidelines for key financial metrics relevant to your area of business.

 How much should you allocate to certain areas of your business?
-What should you spend on marketing?
+What should you spend on your marketing budget?
 What should your profit be per employee on your payroll?

 Much like the date of your anniversary, it’s best not to guess when it comes to these questions.
 Industry benchmarks provide you with standards to make informed decisions, especially if you’re a startup and lack historical sales data of your own.